+3.2.4 Quality of Data

-- 6. An increase in nitrate concentrations at the very upper surface of an aquifer may indicate better nitrate management rather than poorer nitrate management.
-This can be caused by reduced irrigation water leaching, which would result in higher concentrations of nitrate in the leachate, even though the nitrate loading may be lower.
-In other words, the total load depends upon both the concentration and flow (flux) of the deep percolation.
-Estimates of deep percolation flow rates are very inexact. - 7.
-The data that is currently available regarding nitrate levels in groundwater often comes from data sources of poor quality.
-While the laboratory analysis of a sample may be accurate, there are difficulties.
-The samples come from wells for which there is often little information available regarding the depth of casing perforations, the depth of the well itself, the relative transmissivity of various zones in the aquifer, mixing between upper and lower aquifers, etc. In addition, due to the nature of horizontal flows, the
+To complicate matters further, the data that is currently available regarding nitrate levels in groundwater often comes from data sources of poor quality.
+While the laboratory analysis of a sample may be accurate, the samples may come from wells for which there is little information available regarding the depth of casing perforations, the depth of the well itself, the relative transmissivity of various zones in the aquifer, mixing between upper and lower aquifers, etc.